 The limo is at the curb when we step outside.
-I say good night to Marcus and Daniel and climb into the back when Franklin opens the door.
+I say good night to Marcus and Daniel before climbing into the backseat when Franklin opens the door.
 The drive home is less than thirty minutes.
 We are entering the parking garage when Franklin bring the limo to a screeching halt.
-If it wasn’t for the fact that Marcus always insist we buckle our seat belt, I would have hit the floor, instead of just jerking forward.
+If it wasn’t for the fact that Marcus always insist, we buckle our seat belt, I would have hit the floor, instead of just jerking forward.
 I let down the privacy screen to ask Franklin what’s going on.

 “Stay in the car, sir,” Franklin says as he exits.
 My eyes follow him, still not sure what they are seeing.
 There’s a woman dressed only in her underwear walking back and forth at the entrance to the garage.
 Franklin approaches her like she’s a wounded animal.

 “Miss, do you need help.
 Do you live in the building?
 Can I call someone for you?”

 I get out of the car and walk toward Franklin.
 Now that I’m closer I can see that it’s not a woman at all, but a teenage girl, maybe fourteen or fifteen years old.
 She also appears to be in shock.
 She hasn’t acknowledged our presence as she continues to walk back and forth.
 I remove my T-shirt, offering it to her as I stand in her path.
 She comes to a stop and looks at me with unseeing eyes.